Key takeaways

 High-risk warning signs

-- Blank spaces in contract terms
+- Blank spaces or vague language in contract terms

-- Refusal to provide insurance certificates
+- Refusal to provide insurance certificates or license numbers

-- Door-to-door urgency language after storms
+- Door-to-door urgency language after storms or disasters

 State-Specific Rules: Florida, North Carolina, and South Carolina